learn-co-curriculum/phase-3-ruby-oo-basics-instance-methods-lab/README.md

 ## Learning Goals

-- Define a class.
+- Define a class
-- Build instance methods for the class.
+- Build instance methods for the class

-## Overview
+## Introduction

-In this lab, we will practice defining classes and building instance methods inside them.
-Specifically, you are going to be adding 2 instance methods to a `Dog` and `Person` class.
+In this lab, we will practice defining classes, building instance methods inside them, and instantiating instances.

 ## Instructions

+Click the "Fork" button and clone the lab files down to your local environment.
-Open this lab clicking the "Fork" button, cloning, and running your tests with `learn test`.
+Run the tests with `learn test`.

 ### 1. Define `Dog` in `lib/dog.rb`